 Additionally, chances are high that your IDE is extensible by add-ons / plug-ins.
 So make sure to check out which popular plug-ins exist and how they can make your life easier.

 For PyCharm, I found many useful features, such as the integrated HTTP REST client, or the ability to create and update copyright notices, which is very useful for open source projects whose licenses require such notices in every file.
-I also found great plugins such as a PlantUML integration, mind mapping or JSON parsing.
+I also found great plugins such as a PlantUML integration, mind mapping, grammar checking or JSON parsing.
 There is even a plug-in that reminds you to use shortcuts.

 The key to boosting your software development productivity is to explore the features of your IDE.
 Assign and adopt shortcuts to get the many little things done faster than ever before.